Scalar Functions¶

 Arguments¶

 numeric_expression: Numeric expression to operate on.
-Can be a constant, column, or function, and any combination of arithmetic operators.
+Can be a constant, column, or function, and any combination of operators.

 ceil